Street Fighter II: Development

+During development, Nishitani proposed various concepts for the game that were eventually scrapped, including a dual-monitor arcade cabinet, a "10 player battle royale" mode, a "chain deathmatch" with the fighters' arms bound, a tower stage where falling from a ring out leads to player death, and an underwater stage with limited air supply.

 The vast majority of in-game music was composed by Yoko Shimomura.
 This is ultimately the only game in the series on which Shimomura worked, as she left the company for Square two years later.
 Isao Abe, a Capcom newcomer, handled a few additional tracks ("Versus Screen", "Sagat's Theme", and "Here Comes A New Challenger") for Street Fighter II and became the main composer on the subsequent versions.
 The sound programming and sound effects were overseen by Yoshihiro Sakaguchi, the composer on Street Fighter.

 Location testing began in Japan.
 It was then exhibited in the United Kingdom at London's Amusement Trades Exhibition International (ATEI) in January 1991.
 The same month, Capcom held a two-week location test in North America, before unveiling the game at Capcom's distributor conference on February 1, 1991, held at Marriott Harbor Beach, Fort Lauderdale, Florida.
 Capcom introduced Street Fighter II as its "greatest video game ever".

 Updated versions

-Street Fighter II spawned a series of revisions, each refining the play mechanics, graphics, character roster, and other aspects of the game:
+Street Fighter II spawned a series of revisions that were released in arcades, but were later ported to various platforms, as individual releases and also in compilations.
+Each entry refined the play mechanics, graphics, character roster, and other aspects of the game: